jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 6%
 4%
 Source: Upstream Security
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
+78

-78THE REGULATORY LANDSCAPE
+THE REGULATORY LANDSCAPE
 CONTINUES TO MATURE
 As the Automotive and Smart Mobility ecosystem evolves and new applications, devices, and services are introduced, policymakers are